 ServiceMaster By Rice Services

-ServiceMaster By Rice has been serving Iowa communities since 1954 with commitment to excellence in everything we do.
-We have locations throughout the majority of Iowa along with two locations in Southern Minnesota.
+ServiceMaster By Rice has been serving Iowa communities since 1954 with a commitment to excellence in everything we do.
+We have locations throughout the majority of Iowa along with two locations in southern Minnesota.
 Whether you need fire damage repair, tile & grout cleaning, trauma cleanup, or any of our other services, give us a call!